GDS2005/django-crud/README.md

 }
 ```

-3. Make a migration to generate the database.
-MAKE SURE THAT THE DATABASE IS CREATED.
+3. Make a migration to apply changes to the database.
+MAKE SURE THE DATABASE IS CREATED.
 ```bash
 python3 manage.py makemigrations
 python3 manage.py migrate
 ```

-## To clone an practice with this repository
+## How to clone and practice with this repository

-1. Clone the repository.
+1. Clone this repository.
 ```bash
 git clone https://github.com/yourusername/your-django-project.git
 ```